15 tips to practice Tajweed at home

 6. Focus on Correcting One Mistake at a Time

 Avoid trying to fix everything in one go.
-Pick one rule (e.g., Ghunna) and master it before moving to the next.
+Pick one rule (e.g., Ghunna) and learn it well before moving to the next.
 This focused approach helps build confidence and creates lasting improvement.

 Why this works: Many students try to fix all their mistakes at once, which leads to frustration and slower progress.
-They might notice they're making mistakes with Ghunna, Madd, and Ikhfa, then try to fix all three simultaneously.
-This overwhelms them and nothing gets fixed properly.
-Focusing on one mistake at a time allows you to master each correction before moving to the next.
+Focusing on one mistake at a time allows you to learn each correction before moving to the next.

 How to do it: Identify your most common mistake (ask a teacher or listen to your recordings).
 Focus on fixing only that mistake for a week.
 Practice it in different verses until it becomes automatic.
 Only then move to the next mistake.
 Patience with one rule at a time yields better results.